Entity Framework Code First with auto migrations on AppHarbor...and more

 }

-This is all you have to do to get Entity Framework Code First auto migrations to work.
-However, I also wrap the context in some repositories that implement certain interfaces that better describe what they are supposed to be used to achieve, so they can be replaced with other implementations.
+This is all you have to do to get Entity Framework Code First to work.
+I wrap the context in some repositories that implement certain interfaces that better describe what they are supposed to be used to achieve, so they can be replaced with other implementations.

 Localization

-Even if the site is small, I always use resource files to separate text from the UI.
+I always use resource files to separate text from the code.
 I will not go into detail on how I set this up, but I mostly do it this way:

 • I first create a resource file in the X.Language project.